jacobmw/puppet-assessment/README.md

 Currently the application is run with an exec and backgrounds the process.
 Although this works it's no a very good thing to do.

-**Find a way to run go0service that allows us to check the status of the service and start, stop or restart it.
+**Find a way to run go-service that allows us to check the status of the service and start, stop or restart it.
 The go-service should be running and run if the instance were rebooted.
 THe go-service should automatically restart on error.**